 - Graduation letter - Official Letter on letterhead from The Office of the Registrar OR Official Letter on letterhead from your Academic Department containing your name, major, current degree level, and graduation semester.

-- Copy of your F-1 visa (or most recent entry visa).
+- Two copies of your F-1 visa (or most recent entry visa).

-- Most recent I-94.
+- Two copies of your most recent I-94.
 If you have an electronic I-94, be sure to print it out before the appointment.